shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 # Create a user programmatically using the script's key.
 user = authenticator.create_script_user(
  api_script="Script Name",
- api_key="4e48f....<use the key from your Shotgun site>", host="https://yoursite.shotgunstudio.com"
+ api_key="4e48f....<use the key from your ShotGrid site>", host="https://yoursite.shotgunstudio.com"
 )

-# Tells Toolkit which user to use for connecting to Shotgun.
+# Tells Toolkit which user to use for connecting to ShotGrid.
 sgtk.set_authenticated_user(user)
 ```